 Here’s an interesting video highlighting the key differences between spreadsheets and databases from our founder.

 An easy example of this will be how spreadsheets show you all the information all the time; however, with databases, you can pull out the information you need at the moment!

 To know more, let us see some of the key differences between the two!

-The spreadsheet is an electronic document in which data is arranged in rows, columns in a grid that can be manipulated for calculations.
+The spreadsheet is an electronic document in which data is arranged in rows and columns in a grid that can be manipulated for calculations.
 Cells can easily refer to other cells.
 However, they are likely to dwindle in the growing business scenario.
 This is because they do not respond to change.

 As more and more information starts to accumulate, they become inefficient.
 You have to manually enter new information into cells every time there is a new input.

 Databases have a relational model approach that allows users to directly declare what information the database contains and what they want to know.

 It provides a direct method to evaluate data and take queries from users' end.
 The basic idea here is to offer users the collection of predicates over predicate variables.

 Here, a predicate is a logical condition being applied to rows in a table, meaning it could be either true or false.
 It describes constraints on the different values accordingly.